CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Conclusion

 \section{Conclusion}

-In this paper, we proposes a joint compression method with asymmetric token merging and consistent dynamic channel pruning for ViTs.
+In this paper, we proposes CAIT, a joint compression method with asymmetric token merging and consistent dynamic channel pruning for ViTs.
 The proposed asymmetric token merging strategy can effectively reduce the number of tokens while maintaining the spatial structure of images.
 The consistent dynamic channel pruning strategy can perform dynamic fine-grained compression optimization for all modules in ViTs.
-Extensive experiments on multiple ViTs over image classification and semantic segmentation show that our method can outperform state-of-the-art methods, achieving high performance, fast inference speed, and favorable transferability at the same time, well demonstrating its effectiveness and superiority.
+Extensive experiments on multiple ViTs over various vision tasks show that our method can outperform state-of-the-arts, achieving high performance, fast inference speed, and favorable transferability at the same time, well demonstrating its effectiveness and superiority.

+\textbf{Limitations.} Although our CAIT shows superior performance and efficiency, it falls short of original models under certain scenarios and fails to achieve lossless compression.
+Besides, its transferability to 3D tasks and video tasks is also worth exploring.
+We leave these for future work.